norihiro/obs-face-tracker/doc/properties.md

 ### Stop tracking faces
 If enabled, whole image will be displayed and yellow box shows how cropped.
 This is useful to check how much margins are there around the cropped area.

+### Always show information
+If enabled, debugging properties listed above are effective even if the source is displayed on the program.
+This will be useful to make a demonstration of face-tracker itself.